symmetrics/mrg_tweaks_german/doc/README-EN.txt

 *** C: Adds some additional links below the order button in the cart.

+*** D: Hide the "state/province" when country is germany in editing address data

+*** E: Hide the "state/province" when country is germany in checkout process when c

 ** TECHNICAL
-Links can be always customized in following files located at app/design/frontend/default/default/template/: tweaksgerman/cartinfo.phtml, tweaksgerman/shippinginfo.phtml,
+Links can be always customized in following files located at app/design/frontend/default/default/template/: tweaksgerman/cartinfo.phtml, tweaksgerman/shippinginfo.phtml, added js/symmetrics/tweaksgerman/province.js
+In this file we create 3 observer.
+They are listening for an change of the country_id.
+If the country_id is "DE" hide the "state/province" and add a new hidden field with an dump id.

 ** PROBLEMS
 Taxes can be inccorrect under some circumstances.